tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #5 Serilog.md

 2. Open the `Startup.cs` file, by double clicking.

-3. Add a reference to the HealthChecks Steeltoe package.
+3. Add a reference to the Info Steeltoe package.

     ```cs
     using Steeltoe.Management.Endpoint.Info;